TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-07-how-to-decouple-monolith-like-a-boss-with-composer-local-packages.md

 I found first [article about this topic](http://www.whitewashing.de/2015/04/11/monolithic_repositories_with_php_and_composer.html) in 2015, when Benjamin Eberlei created a tool called Fiddler.
 I was using similar approach in that time for a few months and I was happy I'm not alone.

 Benjamin wrote about an idea, that is **now integrated in composer by default**.
-To my surprise, nobody know about it!
+To my surprise, nobody knows about it!
 That's similar case for great Composer tools like [prestissimo](https://github.com/hirak/prestissimo) or [versions-check](https://github.com/Soullivaneuh/composer-versions-check).

-But first, look at current version and why I don't see them scalable.
-We all tried them in Lekarna.cz and learned by painful experience they don't work.
-Hopefully this will save you from the pain!
+But first, we'll look at current solutions and why I don't see them scalable.
+We all tried them in Lekarna.cz and learned by painful experience that they don't work.

 ## 1. Just Put The Code to `/libs` or `/src` Directory